 MAKES GREAT LEFTOVERS – Who doesn’t love leftovers?
 I know I do and this chicken with spinach and tomatoes is the ultimate meal to keep in the fridge to enjoy over a few days or you can easily freeze it to enjoy later.

 The leftover chicken will last up to 3 days when stored in an airtight container in the refrigerator.
 Or it can be frozen for up to 3 months.

-The ingredient list is short and sweet and you’ll need the following ingredients for this recipe:
+The ingredient list for chicken spinach tomato recipe is short and sweet and you’ll need the following ingredients for the recipe:

 - Chicken thighs

 - Canned tomatoes

 - Chicken stock